qguv/ledpijp/README.md

 - [X] show the correct speed slider depending on animation
 - [X] fix reset button
 - [X] start animation immediately, don't wait for internet
+- [ ] rainbow density=0 should freeze rainbow, not fade to a solid color
 - [ ] save last animation in nvram
 - [ ] save brightness in nvram
 - [ ] save speed in nvram